5

 • 1

 It can happen that this takes you so far around the circle of fifths that you have to translate back from flats to sharps.
 If you transcribe a piece in A major that has a section in D minor, you should almost certainly notate the transposed section in C♯ minor, not in D♭ minor.
-Nov 4, 2022 at 8:47
+Commented Nov 4, 2022 at 8:47

 • @KilianFoth - The case of the isolated D minor chord in A major getting transposed to A flat major is debatable, though - I suspect quite a lot of publishers and Classical-/Romantic-era composers would actually use a D flat minor chord in that context (see the use of B double flat major chords in Schubert's Impromptu in F Minor, D. 935, No. 4 as the Neapolitan of A flat major).